ACT UP: Structure of ACT UP

 Note: As ACT UP had no formal organizing plan, the titles of these committees are somewhat variable and some members remember them differently than others.

 In addition to Committees, there were also Caucuses, bodies set up by members of particular communities to create space to pursue their needs.
 Among those active in the late 1980s and/or early 1990s were the Women's Caucus (sometimes referred to as the Women's Committee) and the Latino/Latina Caucus.

 Along with committees and caucuses, ACT UP New York relied heavily on "affinity groups."
 These groups often had no formal structure, but were centered on specific advocacy issues and personal connections, often within larger committees.
 Affinity groups supported overall solidarity in larger, more complex political actions through the mutual support provided to members of the group.
-Affinity groups often organized to perform smaller actions within the scope of a larger political action, such as the "Day of Desperation," when the Needle Exchange group presented NY City Health Department officials with thousands of used syringes they had collected through their exchange (contained in water cooler bottles).
+Affinity groups often organized to perform smaller actions within the scope of a larger political action, such as the "Day of Desperation," as well as when the Needle Exchange group presented NY City Health Department officials with thousands of used syringes they had collected through their exchange (contained in water cooler bottles).